-The 'Reset Cue Data' menu is used to reset the Firing Order back to the simple sequence of 1A, 1B, 1C etc and the delays all to 0.1.
-Use it with care, as it will over-write the existing Firing Order with this simple sequence.
-Reset Cue Data Next Prev Set Pressing the 'Set' button navigates to the next screen.
+The 'Reset Cue Data' menu is used to reset the Firing Order back to the simple sequence of 1A, 1B, 1C ... etc and the delays all to 0.1.
+Use it with Reset Cue Data care, as it will over-write the existing Firing Order Next Prev Set with this simple sequence.
+Pressing the 'Set' button navigates to the next screen.
 This is the confirmation screen that is displayed before the 'Firing Order' memory is reset.
-Pressing the 'Yes' button will reset the memory to the simple sequence 1A,1B,1C and 0.1s delays.
-Are you sure?
+Pressing the 'Yes' button will reset the memory to Are you sure? the simple sequence 1A,1B,1C... and 0.1s delays.
 Yes No Pressing the 'No' button will exit this screen with no changes to the memory.